Krunk-theduck/MachinePartyModLoader/README.md

 it's about to remove and ask you to type `y` and press Enter to confirm.
 That puts the game back to how it was before, and removes the `mods` folder.

-No terminal, no typing commands — just double-click it, same as the loader itself.

 ### Optional: make it run automatically

-If you don't want to double-click the loader every time before you play:
+If you don't want to double-click the loader every update before you play:

 1. In Steam, right-click Machine Party → **Properties**.
 2. On the **General** tab, find the box labeled **Launch Options**.